TilliGold/COMP1-2015/COMP1_2015_Task1.md

 **Answer** the following questions.

 ---
-1. Describe the difference between passing by value and passing by reference in **your own words**. **Passing by value is where a copy of the original value of the variable is stored in memory, whereas passing by reference is where the actual value of the variable is stored in memory.**
+1. Describe the difference between passing by value and passing by reference in **your own words**.
 2. For each function in the program identify the mechanism using to pass each parameter. **Note**: this task will take a while but it will improve your understanding of the program and by useful for the exam.

 ---